“Teach me your way, O Lord, that I may walk in your truth…” Psalm 86:11

 I am honored to work with spiritual directors one-on-one and in peer supervision groups.
 Caring for the caretakers is an important and often overlooked aspect of ministry, and I so enjoy blessing those who bless others.

 I have been supervising spiritual directors since 2005.
 Much of my formative experience was at Biola University’s Institute for Spiritual Formation, where I led both peer supervision groups and gave individual supervision.
-I also was called on to tutor and assist in the training of new spiritual directors.
+I also was asked to tutor and assist in the training of new spiritual directors.
 Additionally, I am approved to provide supervision to directors-in-training at Richmont Graduate University in Atlanta, GA, and to spiritual directors trained at Tyndale Seminary in Toronto, Canada.